Luke 9:42-45

 Peter said, 1 Peter 2:22, “He committed no sin; neither was deceit found in his mouth.”
 “He is,” 1 John 2:1, “He is Jesus Christ, the righteous one.”
 Pilate himself said, “I find no guilt in this man.”
 The centurion who crucified Jesus and saw him die said, “Truly this man was the Son of God.”

 Why think deeply about Jesus’ rejection?
-Because it reveals our deepest need, and our deepest need is to be forgiven of our sins.
-Scientists these days are trying to find all kinds of ways to, and I’m so thankful, you know, for trying to cure cancer and AIDS and diseases, I’m grateful for modern medicine, aren’t you?
+Because it reveals our deepest need.
+And our deepest need is to be forgiven of our sins.
+Scientists these days are trying to find all kinds of ways to, and I’m so thankful, you know, for trying to cure cancer and cure AIDS and cure diseases, I’m grateful for modern medicine, aren’t you?
 But they’re also just trying to, they’re trying to find eternal life through science.
-Gene cloning, you know, cloning yourself, and, you know, die and then you have yourself, it wakes up in 50 years or whatever.
+Gene cloning, you know, cloning yourself, and, you know, die and then you have yourself, it wakes up in 5-50 years or whatever.

 Listen, science cannot produce eternal life.
 And even if it does, it’s in a, that would be such a curse on the human race, to live forever with sin?
 To live forever with sin in the heart that keeps on corrupting everything, creating evil, creating bombings, creating torture, creating injustice pervasively throughout the world?
 Do we really think that that is the solution?